richardstartin/richardstartin.github.io/_posts/2020-01-17-reservoir-sampling.md

 ![Zero Cost of Work](/assets/2020/01/zero_cost_of_work.png)

-Once the work is more expensive (100 tokens) the benefit is much smaller.
+Once the work is more expensive (100 tokens) there is no discernible difference.
 This is unsurprising.

 ![Cost of Work = 100 Token](/assets/2020/01/100_cost_of_work.png)